nextleap-project/countermitm/source/new.rst

    "Could not establish secure connection to Bob" and the protocol terminates.

-6. If the verification succeeds on Alices device it shows "Secure contact with Bob <bob-adr> established".
+6. If the verification succeeds on Alice's device it shows "Secure contact with Bob <bob-adr> established".
    In addition it sends Bob a "vc-contact-confirm" message.

 7. Bob's device receives "vc-contact-confirm" and shows "Secure contact with Alice <alice-adr> established".

+At the end of this protocol, Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the bootstrap code via the trusted channel.
+Moreover, Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the bootstrap code via the trusted channel to Bob.

 .. figure:: ../images/secure_channel_foto.jpg
    :width: 200px